KDongYoung/12-lead-ECG-classification/README.md

 # 12-lead-ECG-classification
-Applied Neural Network course
+Proceeded project for 'Applications and practice in neural networks' course

-project 2 code
+Project 2 code

 Topic: Arrhythmia classification based on 12-lead electrocardiogram